TomasCostaK/autonomous_driving/README.md

 1. Install the Grand Theft Auto V game.
 2. Setup [ScriptHookV by Alexander Blade](http://www.dev-c.com/gtav/scripthookv/)
 3. Copy the **LiDAR GTA V.asi** file to the **Rockstar Games\Grand Theft Auto V** directory
-4. In the same path, create a directory called **Rockstar Games\Grand Theft Auto V\LiDAR GTA V** and add the scripts in the [Data processing scripts](https://github.com/Diogo525/DL-Classification-using-3D-Point-Clouds/tree/master/Data%20processing%20scripts) directory
+4. In the same path, create a directory called **LiDAR GTA V** and add the scripts in the [Data processing scripts](https://github.com/Diogo525/DL-Classification-using-3D-Point-Clouds/tree/master/Data%20processing%20scripts) directory to it
 5. Start the game and load the **Story Mode**
 6. After the game finishes loading, the following keyboard shortcuts need to be changed (the key remapping menu can be accessed by selecting **Esc** > **SETTINGS** > **General**):
     - "Switch to GTA Online" to **Numpad +**